v8/v8.dev/src/docs/torque.md

 The `extern runtime` specified with name <i>IdentifierName</i> corresponds to the runtime function specified by Runtime::k<i>IdentifierName</i>.

 Like `builtin`s, `runtime`s cannot have labels.

+You can also call a `runtime` function as a tailcall when appropriate.
+Simply include the `tail` keyword before the call.

 #### `intrinsic` callables